 Fortunately, Sara stumbled upon an "Ellen" episode that changed her life.
-Ellen was interviewing Wayne Dyer, and he spoke about compassion and how it could change our world.
-He said that compassion was the most important lesson to teach our children, and that it could solve the problem of hunger, create world peace, and much, much more.
+Ellen was interviewing Wayne Dyer, and he said that compassion was the most important lesson to teach our children.
+It could solve the problem of hunger, create world peace, and much, much more.

 To further fuel her fire, Sara was accepted into the year-long Compassion Cultivation Training (CCT) teacher-training program through Stanford University's Center for Compassion and Altruism Research and Education (CCARE).
-During her training at Stanford, she learned about the science and philosophical perspectives of compassion from leaders in the field.
-As a certified teacher of CCT, Sara facilitates an eight-week course that was designed by Stanford's CCARE.
-She has taught at the UCSD Center for Mindfulness, Kaiser Permanente, and The Naval Medical Center in San Diego.
+During her training at Stanford, she learned about the science and philosophical perspectives of compassion from leaders in the eld.
+As a certi ed teacher of CCT, she has taught at the UCSD Center for Mindfulness, Kaiser Permanente, and The Naval Medical Center in San Diego.
 She has also led compassion trainings in Africa, sponsored by the Botswana Ministries of Health and Education.

 Sara is committed to reaching as many people as possible with this simple two-word message, and she believes that "compassion it" is not just a play on words.
 It's an action and a choice.
 'Compassion it' is a way of life.

 In other words, you recognize that someone is suffering, and you try to help.
 And "suffering" doesn't always mean someone is showing outward signs of feeling hurt.
-Nearly EVERY PERSON ON THE PLANET struggles with finding peace and joy and is therefore suffering in some way or another.
+Nearly every person on the planet struggles with nding peace and joy and is therefore suffering in some way or another.

 Here are a few examples of what compassion looks like:

-4 - Sending a quick "thinking of you" text message to a friend who is going through a tough time
+– Sending a "thinking of you" message to a friend going through a tough time

 Countless scientific studies indicate that compassion doesn't merely help those who receive the compassion.
-Practicing compassion makes us happier, healthier and even more attractive.
+Practicing compassion makes us happier and healthier.
 It strengthens relationships, creates communities and fosters world peace.